 Also popularly known as ‘Avicenna’, Ibn Sina was indeed a true polymath with his contributions ranging from medicine, psychology and pharmacology to geology, physics, astronomy, chemistry and philosophy.
-He was also a poet and an Islamic scholar and theologian.
+He was also a poet, an Islamic scholar and theologian.

-Contributions and Achievements:
+Contributions and Achievements

-From Hamadan, he moved to Isfahn, where he finished many of his epic writings.
-Nevertheless, he continued to travel and the too much mental exertion as well as political chaos spoilt his health.
-The last ten or twelve years of his life, he spent in the service of Abu Ja’far ‘Ala Addaula, whom he accompanied as physician and general literary and scientific consultant.
-He died during June 1037 A.D and was buried in Hamedan, Iran.
+From Hamadan, he moved to Isfahan (now in central Iran), where he finished his epic writings.
+Nevertheless, he continued to travel and too much mental exertion as well as political chaos affected his health.
+The last decade or so of his life, he spent in the service of a military commander Ala al-Dawla Muhammad.
+He served him as a physician and general literary and scientific consultant, including during his campaigns.
+He died during June 1037 A.D, aged 58 and was buried in Hamedan, Iran.

 Avicenna’s most important contribution to medical science was his famous book Al Qanun Fi Al-Tibb (The Canon of Medicine), known as the “Canon” in the West.
 This book was an immense five volume encyclopedia of medicine including over a million words.
 It comprised of medical knowledge available from ancient and Muslim sources.
 This book was translated into Latin in the twelfth century and was used as the standard medical text in European universities until the mid-seventeenth century.